 Jobs for Nurse Educators in Clinical Settings

-Nursing educator’s jobs in clinical settings include clinical nurse instructors who train nursing students in a teaching hospital or other clinical setting.
+Nursing educators’ jobs in clinical settings include clinical nurse instructors who train nursing students in a teaching hospital or also other clinical settings.
 As a clinical nurse educator, you will often be responsible for teaching continuing education as well as clinically educating those healthcare professionals in the clinical setting in which you are employed.

-Clinical nurse educators are a critical part of improving each healthcare facility, which ultimately enhances a patient’s care and reduces the risk to patients and healthcare professionals.
+Clinical nurse educators are a critical part of improving each healthcare facility.
+So, they ultimately enhance a patient’s care and reduce the risk to patients and healthcare professionals.

 MSN Nurse Educator Jobs with a Mix of Clinical and Academic Responsibilities

 Certain nursing educator positions offer a diverse set of responsibilities as a nurse educator, may teach both academically and in clinical settings, depending on the needs of the organization.
-Many nurse instructors pick up part-time teaching work to keep their skills sharp and to share new clinical and technological nursing advancements with students studying for their nursing degree.
+Additionally, many nurse instructors pick up part-time teaching work to keep their skills sharp and to share new clinical and technological nursing advancements with students studying for their nursing degrees.

-A nursing educator job may include any number of the following responsibilities –
+A nursing educator’s job may include any number of the following responsibilities.

 - Designing a curriculum to meet the licensing requirements of the state.